onaralili/blog/content/posts/OOPSpam-stopped-over-1M-spam.md

 <a href="https://oopspam.com/"> <img src="/images/oopspam-illustration.png" style="margin-bottom:1em;"/> </a>

 [OOPSpam Anti-Spam API](https://www.oopspam.com) made its next milestone.
 It processed and filtered over 1 000 000 spam messages with %99 accuracy.
 This is big for me.
-When I started the project in 2017, I couldn’t imagine it will reach this point.
+When I launched the project's commercial version in 2019, I couldn’t imagine it will reach this point.
 Back then, I was doing research in this area as part of my master’s degree in Italy.
 Studying and digging research papers from Semantic Scholar and Google Scholar.

-The first version of OOPSpam was a collection of APIs that merged into one.
+The first version of OOPSpam (in 2017) was a collection of APIs that merged into one.
 Nowadays, It is a standalone SaaS with powerful analysis capabilities.

 After seeing so many different kinds of spam content, I relearned and abounded some lessons I got from my previous academic experience.
 In this article, I will lay out some thoughts about spam and their nature.